 If you don’t already have a translation memory database, you can do one of two things:

-- If you’ve already translated texts, for example, from English to Spanish you can use them to create a translation memory.
-To do this, upload the original and translations into so-called alignment software: this program “matches” sentences between texts in two languages to create a complete translation memory that you can use with any future projects.
-SmartCAT has a built-in aligner functionality that you can turn on by simply asking at [email protected].
+- If you’ve already translated texts from English to Spanish, for example, you can use them to create a translation memory.
+To do this, upload the original and translations into Aligner: this program ‘levels out’ the texts to create a complete translation memory that you can use with any future projects.
+There is a paid version of Aligner available as well.

 - All modern CAT tools list repetitions in the statistics when creating a new project, which includes text matches with the open translation memory, and how many repetitions are in the text itself.
-You can therefore directly see the savings thanks to translation memories for any given project.
+Companies can therefore directly see the savings of translation memories from any given project.

-Glossaries must be maintained so they continue to help the translation process.
+Glossaries must also be maintained so they continue to help the translation process.
 New terms must be added, or translators should be asked to enter in new concepts as they carry out their work.
+Modern CAT instruments can automatically analyze text and suggest terms for the glossary: translators and managers will see a notification where new terms can be either accepted or rejected.